suchanadatta/MIRA-LLM-Assisted-Benchmark/README.md

 #### LLM-assisted Topic Curation
 - We used `gpt-5-mini` to generate `description` and `narration` of each of the topic.
-- For each topic, we provide LLM with top-scored 20 abstracts (obtained from GESIS search system) to generate the corresponding [description and narration](models/generate_query_narration.py).
+- For each topic, [descriptions and narrations](models/generate_query_narr_desc_llm_batch.py) are generated using an LLM, guided by a purpose-built prompt designed to produce category-aware topic expansions.
 - We used the following prompt.
  <pre>
 |---------------------------------------------------------------------------------------------------------------------|